 BBC Breakfast is a news and current affairs programme broadcast daily out of Salford.
 It’s looking for human interest stories.
 Pitch the show planner with potential contributors.

-Good luck, and please tweet us to let us know how you get on with your pitching!
+Good luck, and please let us know how you get on with your pitching.
+Or better yet, contact us to learn how our PR experts can help.